arthurcadore/antenna-modelling/README.md

 How to Use the Repository:

 Browse the NEC Files:
-Explore our collection of NEC files.
+Explore the collection of NEC files.
 You'll find files for different antenna types, frequencies, and configurations.

 Downloading NEC Files:
 To download a NEC file, simply click on the file name you are interested in.
 On the file's page, click the "Download" button located at the top right.
 You can also clone the entire repository to your local machine using Git by running the following command in your terminal: